2b2a2t2/SC01_BASE_AS5600/README.md

 - Layered movement
 - Rhythmic automation
 - Evolving MIDI control
+- Simple raw chaos

 ---

 # 🎯 What Makes This Different

-✅ No coding required for daily use
-✅ Fully editable from touchscreen, browser, or SD card
+✅ No coding required for daily use... yet fully open source and hackable ✅ Fully editable from touchscreen, browser, or SD card
 ✅ 2048 assignable MIDI parameters
 ✅ Real-time modulation engine
 ✅ Persistent configuration storage
-✅ Designed specifically for DAWs, synths, and live rigs
+✅ Designed specifically for DAWs, synths, and live rigs with component that won't fail (use manipulates passive magnet and capacitive buttons = no mechanical flaw)

 ---